 Once inside the grocery, you’ll see cashiers wearing masks and gloves, and at times a very different impulse-buy section near the checkout counter.
 Where once Twix bars, Mentos, Chicklets, and Snickers sat tempting you, now sit bottles of alcohol, aloe gel, boxes of rubber gloves, and other coronavirus survival items like fresh-baked bread (thank you for keeping it classy, Portugal!), eggs, and chouriço.
 “Now is the time to combat the pandemic, but also to keep our economy functioning,” Finance Minister Mario Centeno said.
 Indeed.

 Now, the cafés and restaurants that have stayed open are getting creative in order to survive.
 If you want your morning coffee and pastry, you can still find a few cafés that can help you out, but don’t expect to go in and stand at the counter as is customary here in Portugal.
 You will need to stand at the entrance and they will bring you your order and you’ll need to stand outside (usually at a makeshift table) to enjoy your snack.
-Restaurants are now offering take-away and delivery service by providers like Glovo, UberEats, and Takeaway.com, who are clearly making a small fortune off the pandemic.
+Restaurants are now offering take-away and delivery service by providers like Glovo, UberEats, and Takeaway.com (CLOSED IN PORTUGAL APRIL 22), who are clearly making a small fortune off the pandemic.
 Our advice is to pick it up or support local businesses who are offering to deliver your order themselves.

 Just over a week ago, the government released its COVID-19 contingency plan offering “extraordinary support” in times of “business crisis.”
 Its purpose is to help employees maintain their contracts while giving employers the chance to try to stay open.
 But what does it offer, exactly?
 We’ve battled all the legal mumbo-jumbo and clarified.
 You’re welcome.